cimon-io/ansible-role-systemd-service/README.md

 systemd_service_timeoutsec: 30
 ```

 Use the `systemd_service_environment` parameter to set environment variables for executed processes.
 It includes a space-separated list of variables and their values.
 The parameter can be used more than once.
 If the empty string is assigned to this option, the list of environment variables will be reset.
-If some value contains a space use double quotes for the assignment.
+If some value contains a space, use double quotes for the assignment.

 You are also able to read the environment variables from a text file.
 For this set the `systemd_service_environmentfile` parameter value as the file path.